 The best US states for online privacy

 The Electronic Communications Privacy Act prevents any law enforcement or investigative entity from forcing a company to give up electronic data or communications without a warrant.
-This includes cloud data, metadata, emails, text messages, location data and device searches.
+This includes cloud data, metadata, emails, text messages, location data, and device searches.
 Although other states have similar laws protecting some of these forms of data, California has so far been the only state to protect it all.

-Utah is just one of two states in the entire country that bars internet service providers from sharing customer data with third parties without consent.
 Utah requires all non-financial businesses to tell customers the types of personal information the business shares with or sells to a third party for the purpose of direct marketing or compensation.
 The state also requires companies to dispose of customer data after a set period of time.

 A 2013 law prohibits employers from asking employees and applicants from divulging their passwords or usernames for social media accounts.

 Arkansas requires both the government and companies to dispose of customer data after a set period of time.
 The 2005 Personal Information Protection Act states that all businesses in the state, no matter their size, must safeguard customers’ personal information.

 Arkansas passed two new data privacy laws in 2015.
 One governs how online service providers can collect and use student data for commercial or other purposes, while the other requires parental consent for students’ personal information to be shared with other government agencies.

 New Hampshire joined the ranks of privacy pioneering states like California when it passed a law modeled after California’s Student Online Personal Information Protection Act.
 The law imposes strict obligations on companies collecting and storing data on students from kindergarten to high school age.